carbon-language/carbon-lang/docs/design/structs.md

 allows a type to inherit from multiple abstract base classes.

-Abstract base classes are primarily used for

-[subtyping](https://en.wikipedia.org/wiki/Subtyping).
-In practice that means that if we have a type `Concrete` that is a concrete derived type of an abstract base class named `ABC`, object of type `Concrete` will be accessed through pointers of type `ABC*`, which means "a pointer to type inheriting from `ABC`."
+Abstract base classes are primarily used for [subtyping](https://en.wikipedia.org/wiki/Subtyping).
+In practice that means that if we have a type `Concrete` that is a concrete type derived from an abstract base class named `ABC`, objects of type `Concrete` will be accessed through pointers of type `ABC*`, which means "a pointer to type inheriting from `ABC`."
 Such types should only be allowed to be deleted by way of that pointer if a virtual destructor is included in the abstract base class.

 The use cases for abstract base classes almost entirely overlap with the object-safe (as